 I owe this tip to a friend of ours.
-My husband went to visit him a while back and was offered a cup of coffee, to which he said yes.
-The friend served and my husband tasted.
-Being a self-proclaimed coffee snob, my husband evaluated the coffee and thought it was smooth and clean… so much so that he had to ask what kind it was!
+My husband went to visit him a while back and was offered a cup of coffee.
+My husband found it smooth and clean… so much so that he had to ask what kind it was!
 Do you want to know what the answer was?

 (4) Measure the coffee grounds yourself.

-Some coffee grinders have a setting that allow you to choose how many cups of coffee you’re making and in turn, the grinder will grind enough beans for those cups.
+Some coffee grinders have a setting that allows you to choose how many cups of coffee you’re making and in turn, the grinder will grind enough beans for those cups.
 Be sure your grinder is accurately measuring.
 My grinder gives me 5 extra tablespoons when I set it for 10.

 (5) Don’t grind coffee every day.

 Save time and grind enough beans to cover about three days.
 For me, that would be two rounds of my coffee grinder at 10 cups (15 tbsp + 15 tbsp = 3 days of 10 scoops).